Ministry of Education (Malaysia): Malay name and its function

-In Bahasa Melayu, it was called Kementerian Pendidikan, and was in charge of all the education-related affairs.
-In 2004, its name was changed to Kementerian Pelajaran and then became in charge of the education from pre-school up to the secondary level.
-The tertiary education was taken over by a new ministry, Ministry of Higher Education until May 2013 where Prime Minister Najib Razak announced the two ministries will be merged to form a single Ministry of Education.
-In 2015, the ministry was split again.
+In Bahasa Melayu, it was called Kementerian Pendidikan, and was in charge of all education-related affairs.
+In 2004, its name was changed to Kementerian Pelajaran and became responsible for education from pre-school up to the secondary level.
+Responsibility for tertiary education was transferred to the newly established Ministry of Higher Education.
+In May 2013, Prime Minister Najib Razak announced that the two ministries would be merged to form a single Ministry of Education.
+In 2015, the ministry was split again, restoring the Ministry of Higher Education as a separate ministry..
+The Ministry of Education also manages various digital education platforms and administrative systems, including the Aplikasi Pangkalan Data Murid (APDM), which is used by schools in Malaysia for student data management and related educational administration.

+Following the formation of the Anwar Ibrahim administration in December 2023, the Ministry of Higher Education was retained as a separate ministry, while the Ministry of Education continued to oversee pre-school, primary and secondary education, reflecting the government's continued separation of school and higher education administration.